-Related to the concept of plagiarism, respect of third party intellectual property rights is essential to the CFA Institute Research Challenge.
-While teams are free to include text, images, graphics, or other logos in their written reports and presentations as permitted by these rules, it is the obligation of each team to ensure that the use of any third party materials complies with all applicable copyright and trademark laws.
-Third party images included in any written report or presentation must be appropriately licensed from the images' owners.
+Related to the concept of plagiarism, respect of third-party intellectual property rights is essential to the CFA Institute Research Challenge.
+While teams are free to include text, images, graphics, or other logos in their written reports and presentations as permitted by these rules, it is the obligation of each team to ensure that the use of any third-party materials complies with all applicable copyright and trademark laws.
+Third-party images included in any written report or presentation must be appropriately licensed from the images' owners.
 Where legally necessary, teams should secure the permission of the owners of any trademarks or service marks incorporated into their written report or presentation.
-CFA Institute encourages each local host to work with the subject company it selects to provide its local teams with the necessary permissions to use the local host's trademarks or other intellectual property in their CFA Institute Research Challenge written reports and presentations.
 By participating in any level of the CFA Institute Research Challenge, each team represents and warrants that neither its written report nor its presentation infringes or violates the copyright, trademark, trade secret or other intellectual property right of any third party anywhere in the world.